mandelsoft/spiff/README.md

 For example, this can be used to generate *kubernetes* manifests to be used by `kubectl`.

+The ` merge` command offers several options:

+- The option `--partial`.
+If this option is given spiff handles incomplete expression evaluation.
+All errors are ignored and the unresolvable parts of the yaml document are returned as strings.

-With the option `--json` the output will be in JSON format instead of YAML.
+- With the option `--json` the output will be in JSON format instead of YAML.

-The Option `--path <path>` can be used to output a nested path, instead of the the complete processed document.
+- The Option `--path <path>` can be used to output a nested path, instead of the the complete processed document.

-If the output is a list, the option `--split` outputs every list element as deparate document.
+- If the output is a list, the option `--split` outputs every list element as separate documen.
+The _yaml_ format uses as usual `---` as separator line.
+  The _json_ format outputs a sequence of _json_ documents, one per line.

+- With `--select <field path>` is is possible to select a dedicated field of the processed document for the output

+- The option `--state <path>` enables the state support of _spiff_.
+If the given file exists it is put on top of the configured stub list for the merge processing.
+Additionally to the output of the processed document it is filtered for nodes marked with the [`&state` marker](#-state-).
+  This filtered document is then stored under the denoted file, saving the old state file with the `.bak` suffix.
+This can be used together with a manual merging as offered by the [state](libraries/state/README.md) utility library.

 The folder [libraries](libraries/README.md) offers some useful utility libraries.
 They can also be used as an example for the power